rushidesai1/ChexNet/model/README.md

 ## Training

-We did our training on Sagemaker.
+We did our training on Amazon SageMaker.
 However, due to cost reasons we have closed down the instance.

 Steps to run training: